Film critics choose ‘The Rider’ as best picture of 2018

-NEW YORK (AP) — The National Society of Film Critics has chosen Chloe Zhao’s low-budget debut feature “The Rider” as best picture of 2018.
+NEW YORK (AP) — The National Society of Film Critics on Saturday chose Chloe Zhao’s low-budget debut feature, “The Rider,” as best picture of 2018.

-Director Alfonso Cuaron’s black-and-white “Roma” period piece won the most awards Saturday — as best picture runner-up, best foreign-language film and for best cinematography.
-Cuaron got the award for best director.
+Director Alfonso Cuaron’s black-and-white “Roma” period piece set in modern Mexico won the most awards — as best picture runner-up, best foreign-language film and for best cinematography.
+Cuaron also got the award for best director.

 The society of leading movie critics voted for Olivia Colman as best actress in “The Favourite,” and Ethan Hawke as best actor in “First Reformed.”
-And the top accolade for best supporting actor went to Steve Yeun of “Burning,” while Regina King of “If Beale Street Could Talk” nabbed best supporting actress.
+The top accolade for best supporting actor went to Steve Yeun of “Burning,” while Regina King of “If Beale Street Could Talk” nabbed best supporting actress.
 About 40 of the society’s 64 members voted.

-Best screenplay went to “The Death of Stalin.”
+Best screenplay went to “The Death of Stalin,” and best non-fiction film to “Minding the Gap.”

 Most Read Entertainment Stories